-So, all that to say: homeschool field trips and playdates are a thing.
-There has been a proliferation of local Facebook groups for homeschoolers so they can arrange to get together safely, usually in outdoor spaces where families can maintain physical distance while still having fun together.
+Homeschool field trips and playdates are a thing.
+There has been a proliferation of local Facebook groups for homeschoolers so they can arrange to get together safely, usually in outdoor spaces.

 In my area, there are lots of social opportunities.
 Homeschoolers have organized weekly forest school meetups, daytime classes for activities like drama, meditation, karate or horseback riding, group field trips to local historical sites, and simple park playdates.
 In the winter, many families are planning to get season’s passes to the local ski hills to take advantage of shorter lines during the day at the ski lift.
 Kids can also meet up with their usual group of friends in online games, and for outdoor activities on evenings or weekends.